 Trick-or-Treating can be stressful for dogs.

 When planning for Halloween safety for your dog, don’t forget about all the adorable strangers who will be visiting your home.
 To help your pet manage the stress of all of that chaos, try creating a safe, quiet space for them in your home.
 Bring your dog inside before any visitors arrive.
 Make their space calm and comfy with their bed, food/ water, pee pads, and their favorite toys to keep them happy.
-Our Calming Dog Chews have active ingredients that can help dogs manage changes in their routines and additional stressors, so make sure you have some on hand to help your dog stay calm and safe on Halloween.

 Make sure your dog has proper identification.